UnGast/temperature-logger/backend/README.md

 ```
 - type: dht22
   id: <choose an arbitrary unique integer id>
-  position: <string describing the position so that the sensor can be identified on the dashboard>
+  position: "<string describing the position so that the sensor can be identified on the dashboard>"
-  pin: <GPIO pin number prefixed with "D", for example D17 for GPIO pin 17>
+  pin: "<GPIO pin number prefixed with "D", for example D17 for GPIO pin 17>"
   correction_offset: <a value added to the sensor readout for correction purposes>
 ```